 Zoltar flared his wings in an effort to make himself appear larger and roared, the sound drowning out the storm raging over head.
 The raptors didn’t back off though and continued to surround him.
 They’re weren’t being intimidated by his show of strength.
 He needed to fight, lash out.

-Finally, Zoltar threw himself against a tree, crushing the raptor’s skull on impact.
+Finally, Zoltar threw himself against a tree.
+He let out a yelp of pain as he hit the trunk, crushing the raptor’s skull on impact.
 The alpha fell to the forest floor, dead.

-An explosion of shrieks and snarls erupted from the band of raptors and they jumped out of reach of Zoltar’s lashing talons.
+An explosion of shrieks and snarls erupted from the band of raptors and they jumped out of reach of Zoltar’s slashing talons.
 They kept their distance, watching him.

 Zoltar’s sides heaved, blood dripping down his scales.
 He felt dizzy as though he was going to faint, but he knew he couldn’t.
 He had to finish this or they would.

 He threw out his wings, ignoring the hot flashes of pain burning through them, and roared.
 He rushed forward, charging the lingering pack of raptors.
 The raptors didn’t wait for him to reach them.
 Screeching, they turned and fled back into the forest, swallowed up by the howling storm.

 Zoltar slowed to a stop, his legs weak and shaking.
 He had to go.
 The raptors would be back for the deer and him if he collapsed.
 He had to get to shelter before he blacked out.
 It was his only chance.